caplena/knowledge-base/docs/04-09-Integrations-in-Detail.md

 ![Screenshot 2024-05-14 at 12.10.57.png](<../assets/images/Screenshot 2024-05-14 at 12.10.57.png>)

-You are all set now.
-It´s time to create your project.
-Navigate to "Projects" in Caplena, click on "Import Data", and select Qualtrics from the integration list.
+You are all set now and you can create your project.
+Click on [Import Data / New Project](https://caplena.com/app/upload), and select Qualtrics from the list of integrations under "Connected Accounts".

 ![Screenshot 2024-05-14 at 13.22.38.png](<../assets/images/Screenshot 2024-05-14 at 13.22.38.png>)